Natalie Pattillo is a multimedia journalist and photographer.

-Her reporting has made The Nation, Al Jazeera America, Marfa Public Radio, West Texas Public Radio, Refinery29, Australian Broadcasting Corporation, and an on-camera guest appearance on MSNBC's Greenhouse.
+Her reporting has made VICE, The Nation, Al Jazeera America, Marfa Public Radio, West Texas Public Radio, Refinery29, Australian Broadcasting Corporation, and an on-camera guest appearance on MSNBC's Greenhouse.

 In 2014, Natalie presented her research, A Comparative Study of News Coverage of the Government Shutdown, at the Council for Opportunity in Education Pell Institute’s annual conference in Washington, D.C.
 She was one of only ten scholars invited to present.